On integral variations for roots of the Laplacian matching polynomial of graphs: Preliminaries

 \section{Preliminaries}

 In this section, we collect some concepts and known results about the matching polynomial and the Laplacian matching polynomial for later use.
 Let $G$ be a graph of order $n$.
-If $v\in V(G)$, then $G-v$ is the graph obtained from $G$ by deleting $v$ together with all edges incident to $v$.
-The matching polynomial satisfies the following basic identity, which is called the expansion formula of $\mathscr{M}(G,x)$ at vertex $v$. \begin{proposition}{\em \cite{Godsil1}} Let $G$ be a graph.
-For any $v\in V(G)$,
+If $S\subset V(G)$, then $G-S$ is the graph obtained from $G$ by deleting the vertices in $S$ together with all edges incident to any vertex in $S$.
+The matching polynomial satisfies the following basic identity, which is called the expansion formula of $\mathscr{M}(G,x)$ at vertex $v$. \begin{proposition}{\em \cite[Thm.
+1.1.1(c)]{Godsil1}} If $G$ is a graph and $v\in V(G)$, then

 \end{proposition}